KoushikVagheesan/iamneo/README.md

 # The file path in the source codes must be appropriately modified to your local path

+# Interface

+AQI_interface_Final.ipynb - Run this file for the front end display.

 # Datasets
 The following datasets have been transformed from the given source and preprocessed as per our own needs\
 1.Kuda_AQI.csv\